The TIPP Skill: DBT's Emergency Emotion Regulation Technique

 What This Is

 TIPP is DBT's emergency protocol for when emotions are at crisis level โ we're talking 8, 9, or 10 out of 10 intensity.
 It stands for Temperature, Intense exercise, Paced breathing, and Progressive relaxation.
-Each letter represents a physiologically-backed intervention that rapidly changes your body's state, which in turn changes your emotional state.
+Each letter represents a body-based intervention that can help bring intensity down quickly.
 This isn't a subtle technique.
-When you're in emotional crisis, you need something that works fast and works hard.
-Dunking your face in cold water, doing intense exercise, changing your breathing pattern โ these are blunt instruments by design.
-They bypass the thinking mind entirely and work directly on your nervous system.
+When you're in emotional crisis, you often need something practical, fast, and physical.
+Cold water, brief intense movement, and breathing changes are blunt instruments by design.
+They do not solve the whole situation; they help get you back to a state where thinking becomes possible again.
 Marsha Linehan, who created DBT, designed TIPP specifically for moments when you can't think your way out of an emotion.
-When rage, panic, or despair is so intense that cognitive techniques (like challenging thoughts) are impossible, TIPP gives you a physical intervention that changes your body chemistry within seconds.
-It's the fire extinguisher you break out when everything else feels impossible.
+When rage, panic, or despair is so intense that cognitive techniques feel unreachable, TIPP gives you a physiological reset you can use right away.

 Origin: Developed by Marsha Linehan as part of the Distress Tolerance module in Dialectical Behavior Therapy (DBT).